All In Accessibility Standards

 BE 2.02 Emergency Evacuation

-BE 2.04 Ticketing and Reception
+BE 2.03 Ticketing and Reception

 BE 3.
 Moving Around

-These standards outline key accessibility factors for moving around your venue.
+These Standards outline key accessibility factors for moving around your venue.
 This includes moving between rooms and moving between floors.

-These standards outline how people plan their route through your venue and arrive at their destination.
+These Standards outline how people plan their route through your venue and arrive at their destination.
 They showcase best practice examples, such as signage, maps, and audio guidance.
 Visual or tactile cues, like wall colour and floor surface, are also included.

-The Access Routes standard covers the physical features of corridors, lifts, ramps and stairways.
+The Access Routes Standard covers the physical features of corridors, lifts, ramps and stairways.
 It includes details such as dimensions and gradient.

 BE 3.01 Signage and Wayfinding